Pinetown Boys' High School Recollections (1988)

 PBHS Song Festival

-Pinetown Boys' High School hosted a Song Festival in the assembly hall on the evening of April 8, 1988.
-It lasted approximately two hours, and the choirs that sang were (in order of appearance): Clifton Preparatory School, Berea Girls' High School, Benjamin Primary, Pinetown Boys' High School, and the Durban Mens' Choir.
-I had the rather dubious honor of leading our choir onto the stage.
-Before this festival, Mr. van der Ahee asked for someone to record the event, and my father (who worked with Trans World Radio, recording choirs for broadcasting) volunteered to do it.
-The evening of the performance, while setting up the recording equipment, my father was reprimanded by Mr. Seiger for placing a microphone at the front of the stage.
+Before this festival, Mr. van der Ahee had asked for someone to record the event, and my father (who worked with Trans World Radio at the time, recording Zulu choirs for broadcasting) volunteered to do it.
+The evening of the performance, while setting up the recording equipment, my father was reprimanded by Mr. Seiger for placing a microphone near the front of the stage.
 Mr. van der Ahee countered by explaining to Mr. Seiger that the setup was correct, and to leave it where it was.
 Such was the quick temper that Mr. Seiger exuded during his brief stay at PBHS.
-The original recordings of this performance are available below.
-If bandwidth is a problem, and you would like the MP3 files on CD, please contact me; I'll be happy to send you a copy by mail.

-PBHS Song Festival Audio (.mp3)
+PBHS Song Festival Audio (.mp3) in order of appearance

 File description Track length Filesize